Alex-Saber/Web_Dev_Final_Project/README.md

 We used Heroku for our deployment: http://ata-atac-arcade.herokuapp.com

+####DISCLAIMERS:

-DISCLAIMER: use Google Chrome or FireFox as your browser.
-There are issues with Safari, and it has not been tested on Internet Explorer.
+- use Google Chrome or FireFox as your browser.
+There are issues with Safari, and it has not been tested on Internet Explorer
+- our site is only compatible on Desktop..

 ## Images and Sound Used